fiinix/fiinix.github.io/_posts/2019/january/2019-01-27-mellowing-my-motherforking-moods.md

 Meanwhile, it feels like the landscape has changed and these new scenic routes are giving me more joy and tranquillity than before.

-And although I still have quite a few mature coping mechanisms to learn, I don't feel as overwhelmed by my moods as I used to.
+And although I still have quite a few mature coping mechanisms to learn, I don't feel as overwhelmed by my moods as I used to be.

 [daylio]: /blog/managing-my-motherfucking-moods
 [dsq-14]: http://www.web.pdx.edu/~dcoleman/dsq.html